Pay it online, report an issue or request a service, submit on it, or ask us.

 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

-We have received the following health warning from Canterbury District Health Board’s Community and Public Health unit after potentially toxic blue-green algae (benthic cyanobacteria) were found in the Ashley/ Rakahuri River near the State Highway 1 Bridge.
+We have received the following health warning from Canterbury District Health Board’s Community and Public Health unit after potentially toxic blue-green algae (benthic cyanobacteria) were found at the junction of the Otukaikino Creek and Waimakariri River - between the highway bridges.

 Dr Alistair Humphrey, Canterbury Medical Officer of Health, says the algae look like dark brown to black mats and can produce toxins harmful to people and animals.